IamPyu/orm64/src/doc/api.md

 # The API

+THIS DOCUMENTATION IS OLD AND SHOULD NOT BE USED.
+INSTEAD USE THE ORM64 MANPAGES.

 * You are not limited to this API as users can create their own libraries.

 ## Most used functions and variables: The orm64 table